YasinSaberi/Education-and-Library-management-with-SQL-Server/README.md

 ## Project Structure

 The project is organized into a clear directory structure:
+Here's the updated README.md with all references to it being a "transformation from another project" removed.
+It now presents the project as a standalone, clean, and organized system from its inception.

+Markdown

+# University Database Management System

+## Project Overview

+This project implements a comprehensive relational database management system designed to manage core operations for a modern university.
+It is meticulously structured into two primary interconnected schemas: **Education** and **Library**, providing a holistic solution for academic and resource management.

+The database is built on **SQL Server**, and its codebase is designed to be clean, organized, and easily navigable, with consistent naming conventions and formatting.

+## Key Features

+### Modular Design
+* **Education Schema:** Manages all academic aspects, including students, instructors, departments, courses, enrollments, and academic progress.
+* **Library Schema:** Handles library resources, including books, authors, publishers, book copies, member borrowings, returns, and fines.

+### Cross-Schema Interactivity
+* **Automatic Library Account Creation:** Student registration in the Education schema automatically creates a corresponding library member account.
+* **Library Access Deactivation:** Student status changes (e.g., graduation, expulsion) in the Education schema automatically deactivate their library borrowing privileges.
+* **National ID Validation:** Ensures the integrity of national identification codes for all new student, instructor, and admin registrations.

+### Smart Recommendation Systems
+* **Course Suggestion:** Recommends courses to students based on their major's curriculum plan, unpassed courses, and term acquisition priority.
+* **Book Recommendation:** Implements a collaborative filtering algorithm to suggest books to library members based on the borrowing patterns of similar users.

+### Robust Data Management
+* **Normalized Design:** Tables are designed following normalization principles to minimize data redundancy and improve integrity.
+* **Comprehensive Data Operations:** Includes DDL (Data Definition Language) for schema and table creation, as well as DML (Data Manipulation Language) for data insertion, deletion, and updates.
+* **Transactional Integrity:** Critical operations are encapsulated within transactions to ensure atomicity and data consistency.

+### Role-Based Access Control
+* Database roles (Admin, Librarian, Student) are defined with specific granular permissions (e.g., `INSERT` for Admins, `EXECUTE` for Librarians on borrowing procedures, `SELECT` on relevant views for Students) to enforce security and separation of duties.

+### Code Organization
+* **Unified Naming Conventions:** All tables, columns, functions, stored procedures, and triggers adhere to a consistent, descriptive naming standard.
+* **Clean Codebase:** All SQL scripts are free of comments and follow a uniform formatting style for improved readability.
+* **Structured Project Layout:** Files are logically grouped into folders by schema and script type, simplifying navigation and maintenance.

+## Technologies Used

+* **Database System:** Microsoft SQL Server
+* **Management Tool:** SQL Server Management Studio (SSMS)
+* **Language:** T-SQL

+## Project Structure

+The project is organized into a clear directory structure:

 Your_Project_Root/
 ├── Database_Setup/              # Scripts for initial database and security setup ├── Education_Schema/            # Scripts for the academic and administrative schema